hiramegl/AaMidiOscControllers/README.md

 MIDI-OSC controller scripts for Ableton Live 12.

 The scripts in AaMidiControllers were not compatible with the new series of MacBook Pro computers with Max chips.

-Therefore I developed these new scripts that use a raspberry-pi as a bridge to convert MIDI to OSC and (controllers -> MacBook) and OSC to MIDI (MacBook -> controllers).
+Therefore I developed these new scripts that use a raspberry-pi as a bridge to convert MIDI to OSC (controllers -> MacBook) and OSC to MIDI (MacBook -> controllers).

-With these scripts you can control 6 different types of MIDI controllers:
+With these scripts you can control 5 different types of MIDI controllers:

 1) AaBCF: Behringer BCF2000 B-Control Fader MIDI Control Surface
    * With 8 motorized faders, 16 buttons, 8 encoder-buttons, 4 modes and 16 banks